IPacketClassifier

 WrrClassifier simple module

-This module implements weighted round-robin classifier.
+Implements a weighted round-robin classifier.

 Used in compound modules